cloudfoundry-community-attic/LEGACY-bosh-getting-started/deploying-sample-release.md

 For this example, we will initially continue to use the pre-existing "default" security group and punch any new holes in it we need.

-Specifically you will need to punch the following holes within the fog console:
+Specifically you will need to punch the following holes, using the fog console:

 ```
+$ fog
+connection = Fog::Compute.new({ :provider => 'AWS', :region => 'us-east-1' })
 group = connection.security_groups.get("default")
 group.authorize_port_range(8008..8008) # to access wordpress on its VMs
 group.authorize_port_range(3306..3306) # to access mysql on its VMs
 ```

-We're assuming that port 80 is already open for nginx.
+This assumes that port 80 is already open for nginx.